FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 ### Section 7: ConMon Performance Management

 While it is ultimately up to each agency Authorizing Official to maintain or revoke an ATO, this section can be used by the collaboration group to define performance triggers and associated escalation levels (for example, Corrective Action Plan “In Remediation” status) when the CSP fails to comply with FedRAMP’s continuous monitoring requirements or the agreed upon charter.
-The PMO recommends using the process defined in [Section 8](#heading=h.8hei98boqjpn) of this playbook as the basis for this section.
+The PMO recommends using the process defined in the [Performance Management](performance-management.md) section of this playbook as the basis for this section.

 ## **Step 2: Hold Inaugural Collaborative ConMon Meeting**